Food and garden waste

 Find out how to compost.

-FOGO helps households in the pilot recycle food scraps along with garden waste in their new FOGO bin.
-All the organic goodness is collected and turned into nutrient-rich compost.
+FOGO helps households recycle food scraps along with garden waste in their FOGO bin.
+All the organics are collected together and turned into nutrient-rich compost.

-Since the pilot began in November 2021, over 700 tonnes of food and garden waste has been collected.
-A low contamination rate of less than 0.1% means better quality compost going back into our gardens.
+Since the pilot began in November 2021, over 5,000 tonnes of food and garden waste has been collected.
+A low contamination rate of less than 1% means better quality compost is produced.

 Keeping chickens